Health Indicator Report of Utah Population Characteristics: Poverty, All Persons

-Why Is This Important?Poverty takes into account both income and family size, and has both immediate and long-lasting effects on health.
+Poverty takes into account both income and family size, and has both immediate and long-lasting effects on health.
 Income provides an assessment of the financial resources available to individual persons or families for basic necessities (e.g., food, clothing, and health care) to maintain or improve their well-being.
 Persons living in poverty are worse off than persons in more affluent households for many of the indicators tracked by the Utah Department of Health.

 NotesHispanic persons may be of any race.
-The ACS data is based on a sample and are subject to sampling variability.
+The ACS data are based on a sample and are subject to sampling variability.
 The degree of uncertainty for an estimate arising from sampling variability is represented through the use of a margin of error.
 The value shown here is the 90 percent margin of error.
 The margin of error can be interpreted roughly as providing 90 percent probability that the interval defined by the estimate minus the margin of error and the estimate plus the margin of error (the lower and upper confidence bounds) contains the true value.

 - U.S. Bureau of the Census

 DefinitionThe percentage of persons living in households whose income is at or below the federal poverty threshold.

 Page Content Updated On 01/12/2017, Published on 06/07/2017